patrykpilek/php-for-beginners/README.md

   - Displaying tabular data in HTML: Tables
   - Display the admin list of articles in a table and restrict access to the page
   - Add sitewide navigation links
+  - Move the edit and delete article scripts to the admin area
 - [ ] Pagination
 - [ ] Uploading Files
 - [ ] Database Relationships